SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

 as well as new media networks (fixed or wireless Internet), hardware (computers, mobile phones, tablets, etc.) and software (social media services, multimedia applications, mobile apps, etc.)" <a href="#f4li">(UN APCICT, 2016, p.31)</a>.

 For definitions of gender equality and empowerment we use "Gender equality: Glossary of Terms and Concepts" from UNICEF <a href="#f7li">(UNICEF, 2017)</a>.
+The standard "women and girls string" (<a href="https://github.com/SDGforskning/sdg-strings/blob/Workingbranch-SDG5/SDG05_query_topic_WoS.md#general-interpretation-note">see general interpretation note</a>) has been slightly modified; the part with ("sex*" NEAR/5 ("based" OR ...etc) has been omitted because of non-relevant results.

 This query consists of 1 phrase: